 The underground man plays a game with Liza, a prostitute who moved to St. Petersburg from a poor provincial town.
 When they first meet at a brothel, he has just been slighted by his friends and in retaliation, has determined to intercept them here and challenge one of his aggressors to a duel.
 All the while, as he makes his way to the brothel, the repercussions of his decision send him spiralling down a slope of desperation, so that when he meets the naive and chaste-hearted Liza, he uses her to assuage his own humiliation.
 For “how can I fail to get the better of such a young soul?” he assures himself, with the conviction that “[it] was the game that fascinated me most of all”.
 So he flatters her, tries to get at her innermost thoughts.
 First he paints pictures of a happier, idealised life; which Liza, abashed and pure, timidly mocks.
 Angered, he maliciously paints a picture of the brutality of her life to come as a prostitute and sorrowful death, shovelled into the earth in an unmarked grave.
 As he finally breaks her will, he offers her his address and an invitation to his home.
 But the offer is just the culmination of the game for him; a triumph and domination over her.
 When the young girl does visit him, he continues his pathetic manipulation of her feelings and emotions so that she finally succumbs to his moral and physical violation of her.
 And even though this final act of humiliation was borne of an “envious hatred of her”, for he was seeking to deface that very same compassionate ideal which in himself he found so unattainable.1

-Yet it is this awareness of our separateness from … as effete spectators that leads us to seek unity, wholeness, and harmony.
+Yet it is this awareness of our separateness and our status as effete spectators that leads us to seek unity, wholeness, and harmony.
 To seek a salve for this fragmentary state of being, to seek out our true nature.
+We may seek the unity of our being by regressing to the state of being that existed before consciousness, before awareness, but there is no way to go back; to unlearn what has been indelibly etched into the psyche.
+The only way through is to move forward; to embrace more fully the discordant fragmentary nature of our being to such a point that we transcend our egocentric preoccupation with our imagined separateness from the world.
 Beauty, which is synonymous with truth, is that which completes, that which makes for perfection.
 But perfection is a universal fact.
 Nature very rarely makes mistakes; regardless of what the eye perceives from outward appearances, the underlying formulations and transformations that make up both organic and inorganic entities are rarely prone to aberrations.
 The perfection in the formulation of the basic units of the organism are what has made life possible for a billion years.
 Perhaps this is why we seek out beauty in the world around us.
 But the kind of beauty that completes us is that which expresses a livingness.
 We are drawn to music and art because they capture the essence of movement and of life, as it were.
-For an animal is a swarm of moving parts that derive their relative stability by constant movement and interactions with systems both within and without.
-Music delights us with its rhythm and flow.
-Great art works because it contains a lack of symmetry and conveys the transitory effervescence of all things—beautiful images only come to life in the act of vanishing.
+For an animal is a swarm of moving parts that derives its relative stability by constant movement and interactions with systems both within and without.
+Music delights us because its rhythm pulsates along with our being and its flow parallels our movement and that of the world around us.
+Great art works because it contains a lack of symmetry and conveys the transitory effervescence of all things—beautiful images only come to life in the act of vanishing3.

-A summary of the final segment from Dostoevsky’s Notes from Underground (New York: Heritage Press, 1967).
+A summary of the final segment from Dostoevsky’s Notes from Underground, New York: Heritage Press, 1967.
 Beauty and monstrosity↩